 Death doulas, hospice volunteers, and caregivers can benefit from the value of using herbs for end of life care for both the patient and their family members, as well as to support themselves as they work in these sacred spaces.

 This six part course will explore the history of using herbs for death and dying, establish a foundational knowledge of how to utilize teas, essential oils, simple nourishing foods and tonics, and flower essences at the end of life, experience assessment tools to employ to navigate how, when and where to offer herbal remedies to patients and their family, and empower students to build a personalized holistic tool kit to support their work in these settings.

-With the aging of our elders and the effects of the COVID-19 pandemic has come a growing need for family and community to provide support to those nearing the end of life.
+With the aging of our elders as a society has come a growing need for family and community to provide support to those nearing the end of life.
 This course teaches herbal remedies, nourishing recipes, and foundational holistic knowledge for death doulas, hospice workers, and end-of-life caregivers.
 Led by herbalist Emily Ruff and guest instructors, this course helps students cultivate a deeper awareness and understanding of holistic tools to support caregivers, family members, and patients nearing the end of their life.

 Our curriculum explores the history of using herbs for death and dying, establishes a foundational knowledge of how to utilize teas & tonics, essential oils, simple nourishing foods and flower essences.
 It also provides assessments to navigate how, when and where to offer herbal remedies to patients and their family, and it empowers students to build a personalized holistic tool kit to support their work in these settings.

 Who is this course for?